cwuu/11-767/labs/lab8-projects.md

 ----
 1. What is your plan for today, and this week <br/>
 1.1 Today: Discuss the problems encountered and plan for the next sprint. <br/>
-1.2 This week: Bug fix the quantization scheme and fire modules. <br/>
+1.2 This week: Combine the QAT (quantization-aware training) with the depthwise seperable convolution. <br/>
 1.3 This week: Based on the results, investigate any other bottleneck of inferencing. <br/>
 1.4 This week: Inspect the output and see how the image quality change.
 Then brainstorm/propose any other new directions. <br/>
-1.5 This week: Implmeneted depthwise-seperable layer into UNet and speed up the training. <br/>

 2. How will each group member contribute towards this plan?<br/>
 Emily: